Enabling Digital Transformation in the Hydrocarbon Processing Industry with MQTT

 When it comes to IoT Scalability Tests for an MQTT Broker, we recommend the following topics (which we do ourselves before we launch our software):

 MQTT Clients Connections, Subscriptions and Topics at Scale, Testing MQTT Message Throughput, Quality of Service Levels, Queued messages, Shared Subscriptions, Retained Messages, Large-scale Client Disconnect Scenarios, Infrastructure Outage, Prolonged Outage.
 Please refer to the following blog for more information.
+Find out how MQTT Enables IIoT Security Best Practices within the Purdue Model.

 Read the full post here.